malongxuan/MSD/README.md

 4 - Simile Response Retrieval
 5 - Simile Response Generation(Completion)

-If you use the MSD data for research.

-please cite our paper "I run as fast as a rabbit, can you?
+If you use the MSD data for research. please cite our paper "I run as fast as a rabbit, can you?
 A Multilingual Simile Dialogue Dataset"

+We will upload the data in 3 days.